Derek Watson (actor and musicologist): The Wagner Society of Scotland

 In 1984, Watson was the prime mover in the foundation of what was then the Scottish branch of the London Wagner Society.
-As chairman, Watson oversaw a declaration of independence in 1996 that saw the local organisation become the Wagner Society of Scotland.
-He remained as chair until 2013, when he was succeeded in the post by Dale Bilsland until 2017, when Derek Williams was elected chair.
+As its chairman, Watson oversaw a declaration of independence in 1996 that saw the local organisation become the Wagner Society of Scotland.
+He remained as the chairman until 2013, when he was succeeded in the post by Dale Bilsland until 2017, when Derek Williams was elected Chair.

 Watson delivered study courses annually for the Society on the life and works of Richard Wagner at Gartmore House until his death.
 The courses were continued thereafter at Gartmore by broadcaster David Nice until the COVID-19 pandemic forced the organisation to move the courses online indefinitely.

 The Wagner Society of Scotland acts as patron for a variety of Wagner-related enterprises and as a member of the International Association of Wagner Societies, annually awards a scholarship to a successful applicant to visit the Bayreuth Festival under the auspices of the Richard Wagner Scholarship Foundation.
 At the 2024 Assembly of Delegates at Deutsche Oper Berlin, the Society's Chair, Derek Williams was elected to serve a 5-year term on the RWVI Presidium.
 He has presented lectures on The Third Reich, Wahnfried, Siegfried Wagner and the Christianity of Richard Wagner for the Scottish Society.

 The Society's Patron is Scottish conductor, Sir Donald Runnicles.
 On 24 August 2024, the day after his Bruckner-Mahler concert at the Usher Hall during the Edinburgh International Festival conducting the BBC Scottish Symphony Orchestra, with baritone Thomas Lehman, Runnicles and Lehman presented a live performance and interview for the Society at the Runnicles family's parish, Greenbank Parish Church.